 After choosing the right session, you will then land on the 'Details' tab at the top, but you need to flick to the 'Participants' tab instead.
 Here, you should see all the participants that have booked onto this session.

-Each session will start with everyone being on the right-hand side in the 'Overall Participant List', and they will move to the left-hand side 'Session Participant List' after you have clicked the plus sign next to their names.
+If every name shows as being listed on the right-hand side in the 'Overall Participant List' when you view a session of yours, this means no one booked onto it directly.
+However, people from previous weeks can still attend - and to mark them on the register, they will move to the left-hand side 'Session Participant List' after you have clicked the plus sign next to their names.

-Simply record the attendance using the plus sign next to each participant's name to mark if they turned up to the session or not.
+Simply record the attendance using the either the tick box or plus sign next to each participant's name in the relevant list to mark if they turned up to the session or not.
 The numbers at the top of the screen will reflect what attendance you take.

-There is a red cross option too which you can press if the participant didn't attend the session, and that participant would then move back into the right-hand side 'Overall Participant List'.
+There is a red cross option too which will fill in red to confirm.
+For anyone you initially transferred over to the 'Session Participant List' who didn't actually attend, that participant would then move back into the right-hand side 'Overall Participant List'.